Geeks in Phoenix

 Install the CPU

-Make sure you have the notches in the CPU aligned correctly to the socket on the motherboard.
-Refer to the motherboard manual for the correct way to secure the CPU in the socket.
+Ensure the CPU's notches align correctly with the motherboard's socket.
+Refer to the motherboard manual for instructions on securing the CPU in the socket.

 Install the memory modules